cognitedata/reveal/README.md

 If you want to read more details about the Bazel setup, see [bazel.md](https://github.com/cognitedata/application-services/tree/master/bazel.md).

+## Running cypress

+To work with cypress, you might have to install some dependencies on your machine.
+Please refer to the official [documentation](https://docs.cypress.io/guides/continuous-integration/introduction#Machine-requirements)

 ## How do I run my application locally?

 All the api middleware have a set of scripts defined in their `package.json`.